Why are Schlage locks not working after battery change?

 Check the wiring

-The wiring is an essential part of a lock; if it’s not connected correctly, you can have issues with it.
+The wiring is essential to a lock; you can have issues if it’s not connected correctly.
 You can check the wiring by turning off your power at the circuit breaker and checking that all your wires are correctly connected.

 This can be done in under an hour if you have basic electrical knowledge and tools.
 You’ll need to remove the battery cover carefully without damaging it, then disconnect each of the wires from their respective terminals (they will be labeled).